Dating a Highly Sensitive Introvert? Here’s What You Should Know

 1. They need downtime to recharge.

-Both introverts and highly sensitive people need a lot of downtime, or “me time,” to recharge their energy.
-Quite often, they feel overwhelmed in noisy places, or in those that have bright lights or a lot of activity, like a bar, classroom, or office.
-If your significant other prefers to stay home sometimes instead of meeting up with you and your friends, do not take it personally.
-They’re probably trying to regain their energy so they can feel replenished by the next time they see you.
+Both introverts and highly sensitive people need plenty of alone time to recharge their energy.
+They often feel overwhelmed in loud, bright, or busy environments — like bars, classrooms, or offices.
+So if your partner occasionally opts to stay home instead of joining you and your friends, don’t take it personally.
+They’re probably just trying to restore their energy so they can feel present and refreshed the next time you’re together.

-2. They experience emotions deeply and will be sensitive to your feelings.
+2. They experience emotions deeply — and are sensitive to yours, too.

 3. They are honest and authentic.

-Because of their high levels of empathy, sensitive introverts tend to be deeply caring, and they will go the extra mile to make sure that you are happy.
-They love deeply, and the phrase, actions speak louder than words is so true when dating a highly sensitive introvert (although you can believe their words, too!).
+Thanks to their high empathy, sensitive introverts are deeply caring and often go out of their way to make sure you’re happy.
+They love deeply, and for them, actions really do speak louder than words (though you can trust their words, too).

 4. They prefer low-key environments.